ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

     - "MODEL": identifying the model that is being called on the platform, and
     - "API_KEY": for using the platform.
 - The "config" can define the following optional parameters:
-    - "max_runs": the number of matches to sample from all possible combinations (defaults to every possible combination of 5 games X 2 framings X all possible agent compositions.
-This can be intensive when several agents are passed in),
+    - "max_runs": a budget of matches to sample from all possible combinations of games/agents (defaults to every possible combination of 5 games X 2 framings X all possible agent compositions from 2-player to full).
+This can be useful as the amount of possible combinations can become intensive when several agents are passed in.
     - "max_size": the largest number of players to allow in each match (defaults to the number of agents passed in).
-This can be useful when there are several agents passed in, since large game sizes can become intensive (given the pairwise communication and prediction that occurs between players).
+This can be useful when there are several agents passed in, since large game sizes can become intensive (given the pairwise communication and predictions that occurs between players).
     - "min_size": the minimum number of players to allow in each match (defaults to 2).
 This can be useful to induce more multiplayer games.
 -  "required": a list of the participant names that must be included by the assessor in all matches.
-This is useful to allow for a new entrant to gain a critical mass of games with other agents that have already run enough games between themselves.
+This is useful to enable a new entrant to gain a critical mass of games with other agents that have already run enough games between themselves.